Separable commutative algebras and Galois theory in stable homotopy theories: Chromatic homotopy theory

-Since $E_n$ is even periodic with $\pi_0(E_n)$ regular Noetherian, Theorem~~\ref{thm-sep-even-periodic} implies $\CAlg^{\mathrm{sep}}(\Perf{E_n})=\Cov_{\pi_0(E_n)}$.
+Theorem~~\ref{thm-Lubin-Tate} implies $\CAlg^{\mathrm{sep}}(\Perf{E_n})=\Cov_{\pi_0(E_n)}$.
 This agrees with the right hand side by Lemma \ref{lem:akhils-claim} above.
 The implicit identifications are easily seen to be compatible, since in both cases they are given by the classically \'etale algebras. \end{proof}